SunKing2/sunking2.github.io/_posts/2020-02-28-creating-vs-ego.md

 ## Social Media and Ego

-I create a ton of videos on YouTube.
+I create a lot of videos on YouTube.
 But I find myself looking at the stats and the likes and the comments.
 Am I concerned with what I’m creating or am I concerned with the validation of my existence?

 ## Intrinsic Motivation